What Goes Where - Recology American Canyon

 Need to change the size of any of your carts, or order a new kitchen compost pail?
 Contact us.

-We accept all food scraps, soiled paper, and plants in the green organics cart.
 All compostable plastics, including BPI Certified Compostable Plastics, and bioplastics, will not be accepted.

-Unacceptable Materials
+Acceptable Organic Materials Unacceptable Organic Materials

 Food Scraps: